NorskRegnesentral/shapr/tests/testthat/_snaps/regular-output.md

       Success with message:
       empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'

+      Success with message:
+      empirical.eta force set to 1 for empirical.type = 'independence'
     Output
          explain_id  none Solar.R    Wind   Temp  Month    Day
               <int> <num>   <num>   <num>  <num>  <num>  <num>